 |Job Skills||Creativity, technical design, self motivation, desire for career growth|

 Prior to becoming a MCIWD, Internet webmasters in design need a minimum of a two-year associate's degree or a certificate earned from a technical school.
 To become MCIWDs, they must pass the master certification exam offered by technical schools and career specific organizations.
 Preparation courses for the master certification include instruction on transmission control protocol, Internet protocol, website design, and user interface programs.

 Exceptional creativity and advanced technical design skills are required to be a MCIWD.
 A strong desire for career growth and self-motivation to qualify and prepare for the master certification are also necessary.

 Career and Economic Outlook

-A MCIWD is an occupation within the web development field, which is growing faster than average at 27% from 2014-2024, reports the U.S. Bureau of Labor Statistics (BLS).
-The same source published that web developers, including Internet webmasters in design, earned a median salary of $64,970 in May 2015.
+A MCIWD is an occupation within the web development field, which is growing much faster than average at 15% from 2016-2026, reports the U.S. Bureau of Labor Statistics (BLS).
+The same source published that web developers, including Internet webmasters in design, earned a median salary of $69,430 in May 2018.
 Obtaining the master certification does not guarantee a salary increase, but it is considered valuable for continued career advancement.

 Alternate Career Options

 You can also look into these options for careers in programming: